GENERAL INSTITUTIONAL INFORMATION

 - Withdrawal Policy, see Section Four of the Student Handbook

-For a description of types of aid, book vouchers, eligibility and criteria for awards, application procedures, borrower rights and responsibilities, and the Financial Aid Code of Conduct, please visit our Financial Aid Advising Center or contact our Student Services Department at 800.811.5663, option 3 or email firstname.lastname@example.org.
-Standard Office hours are Monday through Thursday, 7:30am to 6:00pm, and on Friday, 8:00am to 2:00pm, mountain time.
+For a description of types of aid, book vouchers, eligibility and criteria for awards, application procedures, borrower rights and responsibilities, questions regarding Financial Aid or the Financial Aid Code of Conduct, please visit our Financial Aid Advising Center or contact our Student Services Department at 800.811.5663, option 3 or email firstname.lastname@example.org.

 HEALTH AND SAFETY

 - Substance Abuse & Mental Health Services Administration

 JIU is committed to a policy that requires its students, faculty and staff to exercise safe, healthy and legal choices regarding any alcohol or drug use in accordance with all federal, state and local laws concerning alcohol and illegal drug usage related to JIU activities.
 Violations will be reported to the appropriate law enforcement officials, and the individual(s) also will be subject to the JIU Student Code of Conduct, see Section Three of the Student Handbook.

 In addition, a conviction for any offense, during a period of enrollment for which the student was receiving Title IV, HEA program funds, under any federal or state law involving the possession or sale of illegal drugs, will result in the loss of eligibility for any Title IV, HEA grant or loan.
 To regain eligibility for Title IV assistance once convicted of a drug or alcohol related offense, a student is required to complete successfully an approved drug rehabilitation program.
 For more information regarding regaining eligibility, please contact your Student Solutions Advisor at 800.811.5663, option 3.